Member states of the Arab League: Libya

+Syria

-Syria - On 20 September 2011, the Arab Parliament recommended suspension of Syria and Yemen over persistent reports of disproportionate violence against regime opponents and activists during the Arab Spring.
+On 20 September 2011, the Arab Parliament recommended the suspension of Syria and Yemen over persistent reports of disproportionate violence against regime opponents and activists during the Arab Spring.
 On 12 November 2011, the League passed a decree that would suspend Ba'athist Syrian Arab Republic's membership if the government failed to stop violence against civilian protesters by 16 November 2011 amidst the uprising.
 Syria, Lebanon and Yemen voted against the motion, and Iraq abstained.
 Despite the opportunity, the Syrian government did not yield to the League's demands, resulting in its indefinite suspension.
 There was criticism after the Arab League sent in December 2011 a commission "monitoring" violence on people protesting against the regime.
 The commission was headed by Mohammad Ahmed Mustafa al-Dabi, who served as head of Omar al-Bashir's military intelligence, while war crimes, including genocide, were allegedly committed on his watch.
-On 6 March 2013, the Arab League granted to the Syrian National Coalition Syria's seat in the Arab League.
-On 9 March 2014, the League's secretary general Nabil al-Arabi said that Syria's seat at the Arab League would remain vacant until the opposition completes the formation of its institutions.
+On 6 March 2013, the Arab League granted the Syrian National Coalition Syria's seat in the Arab League.
+On 9 March 2014, the League's secretary General Nabil al-Arabi said that Syria's seat in the Arab League would remain vacant until the opposition completes the formation of its institutions.

+In 2021, the Arab League initiated a process of normalisation between Syria and other Arab nations.
+In the aftermath of the 2023 Turkey-Syria earthquake, Saudi Arabia, Egypt, Jordan, the United Arab Emirates, Tunisia as well as Oman and Bahrain had sought better relations with Syria.
+There is a consensus in the Arab world that the isolation of the Syrian government is not conducive to peace and prosperity in the region.

+On 7 May 2023, at the meeting of the Council of the Arab League composed of foreign ministers in Cairo, was agreed to reinstate Syria's membership.
+Earlier, Kuwait and Qatar had opposed Bashar al-Assad’s presence at the Arab League summit.
+The regional normalisation effort had caught the U.S. and its European allies by surprise, as they were opposing a Jordan-led "Arab-led political initiative" in solving the crisis.
+According to the statement, al-Assad would be allowed to the meeting on 19 May 2023, if "he wishes to do so".
+Nevertheless, Syria remains under international sanctions after millions of Syrians had been displaced or sought refuge in Arab and European countries during the civil war.
+The changes to the relations between Syria and other Arab States would allow many of them to return to their homeland, according to the announcements made earlier by Jordanian and Saudi officials.